 An interpretive graphic illustrates a theory, a principle, or cause-and-effect relationships.
 A schematic diagram of equipment is a common example of an interpretive graphic.

-Don’t forget to post your questions and comments in the forums!
+Don’t forget to post your questions and comments below!
 Remember, we’re here to help.
-For more e-learning tips, examples, and downloads, follow us on Twitter.
+For more e-learning tips, examples, and downloads, follow us on Twitter and come back to E-Learning Heroes regularly.